funkfinger/binkey-data/readme.md

 # Electronics Inventory Management System

+> **IMPORTANT NOTE ** This entire repo was AI created - including all of the data within.
+The intent was to A) help me with my personal electronics inventory; and B) see how I could use AI to make that process a bit easier.
+DO NOT TRUST THE CONTENT

 A comprehensive electronics component inventory system built with [Foam](https://foambubble.github.io/foam/) for VS Code, designed to track and organize electronic components across multiple storage cabinets.
 This was created primarily using AI specifically **Augment Code**.
 Updates to the bins are created using AI like this:

 ```